unitaryfund/unitary.fund/src/content/blog/2024_AmbassadorBG.md

 _Q: How did you learn about Unitary Fund?_

-Brian: During a series of workshops put on by Zapata Computing, error mitigation was explored in which we used Mitiq for ZNE.
+Brian: During a series of workshops put on by Zapata Computing, error mitigation was explored in which we used [Mitiq](https://mitiq.readthedocs.io/en/stable/index.html) for zero-noise extrapolation (ZNE).
 Later when looking to engage in an open source project, I looked closer into Mitiq and found the Unitary Fund.

 _Q: Tell the community a bit about yourself.
 For example, how you got into quantum and your current interests._